FallenDeity/discord.py-masterclass/docs/error-handling.md

 ## Command Handler

-To create a handler for a single command, use [Command.error](https://discordpy.readthedocs.io/en/stable/ext/commands/api.html?#discord.ext.commands.Command.error) decorator.
+To create a handler for a single command, use [Command.error][discord.ext.commands.Command.error] decorator.
 This handler will only operate with this command, not any others.

 ```py
 @bot.command()